 About BFRO Investigator Jonny Walker:

-Jonny Walker works in the surveillance field and is an avid outdoors-man and hunter, he has hiked several National Parks, and a few Manitoba Provincial Parks.
-He has seen and heard evidence of Sasquatch.
-Jon attended the 2017 Kentucky Expedition.
+Jon Walker is an avid outdoorsman and hunter.
+He works in the surveillance field.
+He has hiked across several U.S. National Parks and a few Manitoba Provincial Parks.
+He has seen and heard evidence of Sasquatches.
+Jon attended the 2017 and 2018 Kentucky Expeditions.